-Cocotte Bangkok Farm Roast and Winery is a restaurant that combines a passion for local, seasonal, organic produce with the lively buzz of a French bistro.
+Cocotte Bangkok Farm Roast & Winery is a restaurant that combines a passion for local, seasonal, organic produce with the lively buzz of a French bistro.
 The barbecued steaks, rotisserie chickens and fresh salads taste delicious and are sourced from sustainable farms within Thailand (well, everything except the steak).
 It is as close to farm-to-table dining in Bangkok as you’re likely to get and it’s proving incredibly popular!
 Cocotte Bangkok is packed most nights of the week.
-The vibe is fun and energetic.
-Waitresses come and go, while the row of chefs are busy in the open kitchen.
+The vibe is fun and energetic, with waitresses coming and going while the row of chefs are busy in the open kitchen.
 There’s also an open deli with artisanal cheese and cured meats laid out for you to make up your own platter.

 - Damnoen Saduak Floating Market Tour